 Mozilla has announced that current AVIF image support is complete.
 Also, they claim previously encountered problems with the format have been resolved.
-We can expect Firefox 92 to have a full, compliant AVIF support enabled by default.
-Version 92 will be released on the 7th of September.
+We can expect Firefox 93 to have a full, compliant AVIF support enabled by default.
+Version 93 will be released at the beginning of October.

 There have been other industry adoption for AVIF images, such as Microsoft with Windows.
 Google added support for AVIF to Chrome earlier this year and shipped it with Chrome 85.